phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 the request flow is as follows:

-* The Execution service get the request.
+* The Execution service gets the request.
 * The person is being fetched with a `datafetcher`.
 * Your CDI bean (`@GraphQLApi`) method (`getPerson`) is being invoked.
-* The exchange rate in being fetched, passing the above person as an argument.
+* The exchange rate is being fetched, passing the above person as an argument.
 * Your CDI bean (`@GraphQLApi`) method (`getExchangeRate`) is being invoked.
 * Data is being returned.